Feasibility of a trapped atom interferometer with accelerating optical traps: The noisy atom trap

 \subsection{Parametric dephasing}

-Here, we calculate the coherence measured at the end for the case where noise is contained only in the time-dependent spring constant.
-To reiterate, the calculations are for the case of stationary traps.
-Considering Eq. \ref{eq:AdiabaticEffectiveHamiltonianApprox} when the atom is trapped after ramp up, that is, when $k(t) = k_{0}+\delta k (t)$, under the assumption that ramp up and ramp down are identical, the coherence operator of Eq. \ref{eq:CoherencePathDiff}, excluding any constant phases given by trap separation $L$ (since they are noiseless, and, therefore, do not lead to noise-induced suppression of the signal), is given by
+Here, we investigate noise in the case where the effect only comes from the time-dependent spring constant.
+To reiterate, the calculations are for the case of stationary traps with the exclusion of the $-mg\hat{x}$ term.
+Considering Eq.~\ref{eq:AdiabaticEffectiveHamiltonianApprox} when the atom is trapped after ramp up, that is, when $k(t) = k_{0}+\delta k (t)$, under the assumptions that ramp up and ramp down are identical, the coherence operator of Eq.~\ref{eq:CoherencePathDiff} is given by